 Up ahead, her eyes splashed into the random river.
 She could see the docks.
 She knew, without even thinking it over, what she had to do.
 Her arm shot out to grab her purse, zipped it up, and securely hooked it around her arm.

 If she was going to survive in any way, shape, or form, she would need her purse.
 Fatigued and cold, she used her weak arms to pull her sore body up and out of the water.
 The sun had set but she could still hear the faint sounds of police sirens spread throughout the city.
-The cold wind blew through her body as she shivered from the water dripping down her body.
+The cold wind blew through her body as she shivered from the dripping water.

 She was a twenty-three year old woman wearing nothing but her undergarments and her purse.
 Barefoot, wet, and shivering.
 She’d been in worse situations but this still wasn’t exactly ideal.